aaron-G18/dice-game/README.md

 ---

-The main focus of this dice game was to create a small project in react to continue practice and maintain proficiency with that library.
+The main focus of this dice game was to create a small project in react to continue practice and increase proficiency with that library.
 It also seemed like a fun project and ultimately is a game that can be played for entertainment.

 ---